trawlingweb/APIservicies/API Twitter/en/04b_Obtaining_results_method_Full_Worker.md

 # Output Response - RESPONSE

+This method aims to retrieve all results related to a worker's keywords.
+However, using this method, the elements listed below will not be considered searchable and will only be sortable by date-related attributes.
+If you need a method that allows you to obtain the maximum information from each post and also use specific filters and searches, please refer to the document "Obtaining_results_method_Full_Search"

-Once a request is made to the Twitter API, it will return a structured response in the following format:
+Once a request is sent to the Twitter API, a response will be received structured as follows:

 ## Data of publication